How to Say "miracle" in Spanish

 Examples

-The patient's recovery was a true miracle.
+The child's recovery was a true miracle.

 Dicen que el médico hizo un milagro con la operación.